tsacdop/tsacdop/README.md

 * OMPL file export and import
 * Auto syncing in background
 * Listen and subscribe history record
-* Dark mode/ Accent color personalization
+* Dark mode / Accent color personalization
 * Download for offline playing

 More to come...